cchowgule/esa/methods.md

 As the table above shows there is a difference between the area of any given admin. unit when calculated by summing up all the land-cover type areas vs. the area of its polygon.
 This is because when the global land-cover dataset is reduced to match the polygons defining the admin. units, some pixels are only partially contained within the polygons.
 The [frequency histogram reducer](https://developers.google.com/earth-engine/apidocs/ee-reducer-frequencyhistogram) uses a weighting algorithm to determine if the value of that pixel should be included or not.

-On average this difference represents less than 0.001% of the area of the admin. unit, granted with a significant variability in the statistic.
+On average this difference represents less than 0.001% of the area of the admin. unit, granted with a significant variability in the statistic, an indication of a reasonably good fit between land-cover area and actual area.

 ## Data analysis methods